apache/jackrabbit-oak/oak-doc/src/site/markdown/security/user.md

 ### JCR User Management

 JCR itself doesn't come with a dedicated user management API.
-The only method related and ultemately used for user management tasks is `Session.getUserID()`.
+The only method related and ultimately used for user management tasks is `Session.getUserID()`.
 Therefore an API for user and group management has been defined as part of the extensions present with Jackrabbit API.